drounce/PyGEM/docs/install_pygem.md

 This will install all PyGEM dependencies within your conda environment, and set up PyGEM command line tools to run core model scripts.

 ### Setup
-Following PyPI installation, an initialization script should to be executed.
+Following installation, an initialization script should to be executed.

 The initialization script accomplishes two things:
 1. Initializes the PyGEM configuration file *~/PyGEM/config.yaml*.
 If this file already exists, an overwrite prompt will appear.